Home » This is an Easy Sweet And Sour Chicken Recipe That Tastes Better Than Take Out

 Directions

-• Debone and remove the skin from the chicken thighs.
-Cut the meat into bite-sized chunks and season with salt, pepper, and garlic powder.
+• Cut the boneless skinless chicken thighs into bite-sized chunks.
+Season generously with salt, black pepper, and garlic powder.

 • In one bowl, beat the eggs.
-In a second bowl, mix the cornstarch and flour.
+In a second bowl, combine the flour and cornstarch.

-• Dip each chicken piece into the egg, then dredge it in the flour-cornstarch mixture, pressing to coat.
+• Dip each piece of chicken into the beaten eggs, then dredge in the flour-cornstarch mixture, pressing gently so the coating adheres.

-• Heat about ¼ inch of oil in a skillet over medium-high heat.
-Working in batches, fry the chicken until golden and crispy on all sides.
+• Heat about 1/4 inch of oil in a large skillet over medium-high heat.
+Working in batches, fry the chicken until golden brown and crispy on all sides.
 Transfer to a paper towel-lined plate.

-• In a medium saucepan or skillet, whisk together the pineapple juice, soy sauce, apple cider vinegar, ketchup, brown sugar, garlic, and red pepper flakes.
+• In a saucepan or clean skillet, whisk together the pineapple juice, soy sauce, apple cider vinegar, ketchup, brown sugar, garlic, and red pepper flakes.
 Bring to a gentle simmer.

-• In a small bowl, mix the cornstarch and water to make a slurry.
-Stir it into the sauce and let it cook for 2–3 minutes until thick and glossy.
+• In a small bowl, mix the cornstarch and water to create a slurry.
+Whisk it into the sauce and cook for 2 to 3 minutes, until thick and glossy.

 • Add the bell peppers, onion, and pineapple chunks to the sauce.
-Cook for another 3–5 minutes, stirring occasionally until the veggies are just tender.
+Cook for 3 to 5 minutes, stirring occasionally, until the vegetables are just tender.

-• Add the fried chicken pieces to the pan and toss to coat in the sauce.
-Let everything simmer together for 2 more minutes to meld the flavors.
+• Add the fried chicken to the sauce and toss to coat evenly.
+Let everything simmer together for 2 minutes so the flavors meld.

 Did you make this recipe?